pranshu444/Indexing-in-Databases/Readme.md

 # Introduction

-This repository is a course project for **CS315: Introduction to Database Management Systems**.
+This repository is a project for ** Introduction to Database Management Systems**.
 The project explores and analyzes the performance of various indexing techniques used in database systems.
 Indexing is a critical aspect of database management, as it significantly impacts query performance by reducing the number of disk I/O operations required.

 The project analyses various different indexing techniques and here we present our simulation of the major three indexing techniques:
 1. **Bitmap Indexing**